Sonic the Hedgehog: 1990–1991: Conception and first game

-After Yasuhara joined Naka and Ohshima, their focus shifted to the protagonist, who Sega hoped could become its mascot.
-The protagonist was initially a rabbit able to grasp objects with prehensile ears, but the concept proved too complex for the hardware.
+The focus shifted to the protagonist, who Sega hoped could become its mascot.
+The protagonist was initially a rabbit able to grasp objects with prehensile ears, but this proved too complex for the hardware.
 The team moved on to animals that could roll into a ball, and eventually settled on Sonic, a teal hedgehog created by Ohshima.
 Naka's prototype was expanded with Ohshima's character design and levels conceived by Yasuhara.
 Sonic's color was chosen to match Sega's cobalt blue logo, and his red and white shoes were inspired by the cover of Michael Jackson's 1987 album Bad.
 His personality was based on then-Governor of Arkansas Bill Clinton's "can-do" attitude.
 The antagonist, Doctor Eggman, was another character Ohshima had designed for the contest.
 The team thought the abandoned design was excellent and redesigned it as a villain.
 The team took the name Sonic Team for the game's release.

 Sonic's first appearance came in Sega AM3's racing game Rad Mobile (1991) five months before the release of Sonic the Hedgehog, as an ornament hanging from the driver's rearview mirror.
 The Sonic developers let AM3 use Sonic because they were interested in making him visible to the public.
 According to Mark Cerny, who worked in Tokyo as an intermediary between the Japanese and American Sega offices, the American staff felt that Sonic had no appeal.
 Although Katz was certain that Sonic would not be popular with American children, Kalinske arranged to place Sonic the Hedgehog as the pack-in game with the Genesis.
 Featuring speedy gameplay, Sonic the Hedgehog received critical acclaim.
 It greatly increased the popularity of the Sega Genesis in North America, credited with helping Sega gain 65% of the market share against Nintendo.